Updated: Sep 1

 After seeing the collapsed Hard Rock Hotel up close and personal, it became personal.
 I was shook.
 Hard Rock was a massive, intimidating, heap of indescribable destruction.
-I stood there surveying the the damage, the sheer size of Hard Rock, 18 floors of pancaked concrete slabs, rubble, debris and wiring.
-I imagined the panic, the fear, the adrenaline rush those construction workers must have felt as the foundation buckled, the floors gave way beneath their feet as they ran for their lives in terror while being showered with falling concrete and debris.
+I stood there surveying the the damage, in awe of the sheer size of Hard Rock, 18 floors of pancaked concrete slabs, rubble, debris and wiring.
+I imagined the panic, the fear and the adrenaline rush those construction workers must have felt as the foundation buckled and the floors gave way beneath their feet as they ran for their lives in terror while being showered with falling concrete and debris.
+I was shook.
 I was standing at a makeshift grave, a mangled concrete tomb of death where Quinnyon Wimberly and Jose Ponce Arreolas' dead bodies remain trapped inside.
 Two's.
 I was shook.
-In good conscience, I had no desire to celebrate Mardi Gras literally over their dead bodies.
+In good conscience, out of respect for the deceased and their grieving loved ones, I had no desire to celebrate Mardi Gras literally over their dead bodies.

 9th of March 2020